pravins/lohit2/punjabi/README-punjabi.txt

 	- Presently lohit following http://kaz.dl.sourceforge.net/project/aglfn.adobe/glyphlist.txt with some exceptions
 	- Though uniXXXX is recommended by AGL, we are using glyphlist for easy maintainance and reusability of Feature file

+Features :
+	-supoort for both guru & gur2 script tag
+	-Follows AGL
+	-implementation of "copy reference" feature to the glyphs in sfd file -application of automated testing script to Lohit-punjabi

 Glyph names are as follows, please check sfd file for actual shapes

    * .notdef